 The Kungsleden hiking trail, the longest in the country, pays off visitors in summer with an incredible scenery.

-Lappland is bathed in sunlight non-stop during June – July, letting visitors enjoy the rare spectacle of the midnight sun.
+Sunlight is bathing Lappland non-stop during June – July, letting visitors enjoy the rare spectacle of the midnight sun.